PalworldModding/Docs/docs/asset-swapping/advanced-asset-creation/KawaiiPhysicsPlayer.md

 - Open the `Skeleton`
     - Under the `Asset Details` Tab, Add a `Compatible Skeleton` and set it to the `SK_PalHuman_Skeleton` from the *Outfit FBX*  **`SEE IMAGE 11`**
         - **IMPORTANT** This tab might be hidden by default for you, click on Window on the top bar to turn it on
+    - If you would like helmets to be visible with your swap then you need to add replacement **Skeletal Sockets** to the head bone
+        - Relative Position of these sockets can be found using FModel however may need adjustment specific to your model
+            - Socket_HairAttach_HeadEquip_top01
+                - Controls the following Helmets: Monarch's Crown, Golden Crown, Graduation Cap, Witch's Crown (Ultra)
+            - Socket_HairAttach_HeadEquip_top02
+                - Controls the following Helmets: Long-eared Headband
+            - Socket_HairAttach_HeadEquip_top03
+                - Controls the following Helmets: Silk Hat
+            - Socket_HairAttach_HeadEquip_front
+                - Controls the following Helmets: Metal Helm, Refined Metal Helm, Pal Metal Helm
+            - Socket_HairAttach_Ear02_L
+                - Controls the following Helmets: Feathered Hair Band
+            - Not Controlled by Sockets in the Hair as they replace the Hair when equipped
+                - Following helmets: Soft Hat, Tocotoco Cap, Grinning Tocotoco Cap, Farming Hat, Tricorne, Helmet, Bowler Hat, Gumoss Cap, Penking Cap, Katress Cap, Witch Hat
+                - **IMPORTANT** Equipping any of these will hide the entire Kawaii Hair File and add a small Hair effect linked to the model
 - Open the `Animation Blueprint`
      - Set up your Kawaii physics and Collision. **`SEE IMAGE 12`**
         - I wont go into detail on this as its quite involved but I will link a very informative Video at the end of this for how to do it.